wix/Detox/docs/APIRef.TestLifecycle.md

 ## Initial Setup

 The setup phase happens inside `detox.init()`.
-This is the phase where detox reads its configuration, starts a server, loads its expection library and starts a simulator.
+This is the phase where detox reads its configuration, starts a server, loads its expectation library and starts a simulator.

 ```js
 before(async () => {